 In partnership with other federal agencies, the Department of Energy (DOE) has the mission, authority, and funding to begin to address these decarbonization challenges and help implement solutions in concert with the private sector.
-DOE recently launched a new crosscutting website to consolidate relevant Industrial Technology resources.
-Example DOE efforts include funding opportunities such as Office of Clean Energy Demonstrations' (OCED) Industrial Demonstrations Program, Industrial Efficiency and Decarbonization Office's (IEDO)new Technologies for Industrial Emissions Reduction Development Program, the Department of the Treasury's Qualifying Advanced Energy Project Credit (48C) program supported by the Office of Manufacturing and Energy Supply Chain (MESC) in partnership with the IRS, the Loan Programs Office Title 17 authorities, the applied research offices and others.
-In addition to specific industrial programs, government procurement for low-carbon industrial materials could play an important role through initiatives like the Federal Buy Clean Initiative.
+DOE recently launched a new crosscutting website to consolidate relevant Industrial Technology resources.16 Example DOE efforts include funding opportunities such as Office of Clean Energy Demonstrations' (OCED) Industrial Demonstrations Program, Industrial Efficiency and Decarbonization Office's (IEDO)new Technologies for Industrial Emissions Reduction Development Program, the Department of the Treasury's Qualifying Advanced Energy Project Credit (48C) program supported by the Office of Manufacturing and Energy Supply Chain (MESC) in partnership with the IRS, the Loan Programs, government procurement for low-carbon industrial materials could play an important role through initiatives like the Federal Buy Clean Initiative.

-Finally, DOE is committed to working with communities, labor unions, and the private sector to build a 21st-century industrial base that meets the country's climate, economic, and environmental justice imperatives.
+Finally, DOE is committed to working with communities, labor unions, and the private sector to build a 21^{st-}century industrial base that meets the country's climate, economic, and environmental justice imperatives.
 Achieving a net-zero economy will have broad socioeconomic benefits, protect existing manufacturing employment, and create millions of good-paying jobs in construction and implementation17, for a broad range of American workers, from now through 2050.
 Industrial decarbonization, if pursued with intention and attention to address legitimate public concerns and measurable harms, is a critical opportunity to: reinvigorate American industry, reduce hard-to-abate emissions, strengthen job security, enhance job creation, augment national economic security, and provide an avenue to abate health-harming pollutants from industrial operations that affect fenceline communities.18